matthieu-boussard/craft-ai-client-python/README.md

 An agent is an independent module that stores the history of the **context** of its user or device's context, and learns which **decision** to take based on the evolution of this context in the form of a **decision tree**.

 In this example, we will create an agent that learns the **decision model** of a light bulb based on the time of the day and the number of people in the room.
-In practice, it means the agent's context have 4 properties:
+This dataset is treated as continuous context updates.
+If your data is more like events, please refer to the [Advanced Configuration section](#advanced-configuration) to know how to configure your agent.
+Here, the agent's context has 4 properties:

 - `peopleCount` which is a `continuous` property,
 - `timeOfDay` which is a `time_of_day` property,